jokob-sk/NetAlertX/docs/SETTINGS_SYSTEM.md

 The json file is also cached on the client-side local storage of the browser.

-#### pialert.conf
+#### app.conf

 > [!NOTE]
 > This is the source of truth for settings.
 User-defined values in this files always override default values specified in the Plugin definition.

-The App generates two `pialert.conf` entries for every setting (Since version 23.8+).
+The App generates two `app.conf` entries for every setting (Since version 23.8+).
 One entry is the setting value, the second is the `__metadata` associated with the setting.
 This `__metadata` entry contains the full setting definition in JSON format.
 Currently unused, but intended to be used in future to extend the Settings system.

 #### Plugin settings

 > [!NOTE]
 > This is the preferred way adding settings going forward.
 I'll be likely migrating all app settings into plugin-based settings.

 Plugin settings are loaded dynamically from the `config.json` of individual plugins.
-If a setting isn't defined in the `pialert.conf` file, it is initialized via the `default_value` property of a setting from the `config.json` file.
+If a setting isn't defined in the `app.conf` file, it is initialized via the `default_value` property of a setting from the `config.json` file.
 Check the [Plugins documentation](https://github.com/jokob-sk/NetAlertX/blob/main/front/plugins/README.md#-setting-object-structure), section `⚙ Setting object structure` for details on the structure of the setting.

 ![Screen 1][screen1]

 ### Settings Process flow

-The process flow is mostly managed by the [initialise.py](/pialert/initialise.py) file.
+The process flow is mostly managed by the [initialise.py](/server/initialise.py) file.

-The script is responsible for reading user-defined values from a configuration file (`pialert.conf`), initializing settings, and importing them into a database.
+The script is responsible for reading user-defined values from a configuration file (`app.conf`), initializing settings, and importing them into a database.
 It also handles plugins and their configurations.

 Here's a high-level description of the code: